vipulgupta31/exception-test-testng/README.md

 # Exception Test in TestNG

 This is sample repository to understand Exception Test in TestNG through different examples.
+Exception test basically helps to validate the execptionn raised in case an unexpected event occurs in execution.

 ## About TestNG
 TestNG is an open-source automation testing framework for JAVA built on the capabilities of JUnit and NUnit.
 It helps to write testcases in a well-structured, easy-to-maintain way by means of annotations, attributes, and other features.